-We have authorized 201,000,000 shares of capital stock, par value \$0.001 per share, of which 200,000,000 are shares of common stock and 1,000,000 are shares of "blank check" preferred stock, of which 200 are authorized as Series A Preferred Stock, 600 are authorized as Series B Preferred Stock, 4,200 are authorized as Series C Preferred Stock, 1,400 are authorized as Series D Preferred Stock, 1,000 are authorized as Series E Preferred Stock and 200,000 are authorized for Series F Preferred Stock.
-As of April 15, 2024, there were 11,198,174 shares of common stock issued and outstanding, 105 shares of Series C Preferred Stock issued and outstanding and no shares of our Series A Convertible Preferred Stock, Series B Convertible Preferred Stock, Series E Convertible Preferred Stock, or Series F Junior Participating Preferred Stock issued and outstanding.
-The authorized and unissued shares of common stock and the authorized and undesignated shares of preferred stock are available for Inless approval of our stockholders, unless such action is required by applicable law or the rules of any stock exchange on which our securities may be listed.
+We have authorized 201,000,000 shares of capital stock, par value \$0.001 per share, of which 200,000,000 are shares of common stock and 1,000,000 are shares of "blank check" preferred stock, of which 200 are authorized as Series A Preferred Stock, 600 are authorized as Series B Preferred Stock, 4,200 are authorized as Series C Preferred Stock, 1,400 are authorized as Series D Preferred Stock, 1,400 are authorized as Series C Preferred Stock and 200,000 are authorized for Series F Preferred Stock.
+As of April 14, 2025, there were 24,252,482 shares of common stock issued and outstanding, 105 shares of Series C Preferred Stock, series B Convertible Preferred Stock, Series B Convertible Preferred Stock, Series B Convertible Preferred Stock, Series F Junior Participating Preferred Stock issued and outstanding.
+The authorized and unissued shares of common stock and the authorized and undesignated shares of preferred stock are available for issuance without further action by our stockholders, unless such action is required by applicable law or the rules of any stock exchange on which our securities may be listed.
 Unless approval of our stockholders is so required, our board of directors does not intend to seek stockholder approval for the issuance and sale of our common stock or preferred stock.